-In partnership with Bishop Anna Greenwood-Lee, this course is brought to you by Sr. Ingrid Andersen, MEd, Incumbent at Church of the Advent, Colwood, Diocese of Islands and Inlets (BC) and other teachers and facilitators from throughout the diocese and beyond.
+In partnership with Bishop Anna Greenwood-Lee, this course is brought to you by The Rev. Sr. Ingrid Andersen, MEd, Incumbent at Church of the Advent, Colwood, Diocese of Islands and Inlets (BC) and other teachers and facilitators from throughout the diocese and beyond.

 - Understand the purpose of liturgy.

 - Follow the liturgical year and the lectionary and examine their purpose in worship/liturgical formation.

 - Understand our Anglican, geographical, social, and historical context.

 - Become familiar with the broad principles and structure of the Offices in the BCP and the BAS, as well as the Liturgy of the Word.

 - Learn to plan worship collaboratively in your parish.